mirunaish/cat-chat/README.md

 * After a call is ended, a new call fails to connect.
 * ConnectActivity layout breaks when the keyboard is opened
-* cancelling call on the caller end does not remove call request. accepting call updates status to "disconnected"

 ## Resources / dependencies
 * https://myip.dnsomatic.com/ for getting device IP address